How to find your own design style.

 5. Don't try to hide your style.
 Your style will and should always come through.
 Even if you are trying to solve the hardest UX problems in the banking industry.
 Your personal opinion counts, it's what differentiates the good and the bad designers.

 As an example, let's say two world class designers develop a branding for a company.
 Both do it with their best intentions based on the clients briefing and take their personal opinion completely out of the equation.

 In the end, both branding solutions would still look completely different.
 But both are as good as the other one.
 And that's because of their different approach & style.

 Both solutions could serve the client perfectly, but only one will work slightly better.
 Why?
 Because design is still subjective, even on a high level where we would like to think it is objective, but it's not.

 But that's a topic for another time.

 Have a wonderful week,

 Header Image by my friend Pawel Nolbert who most certainly found his style many years ago.

-Want new articles before they get published?
+Want new projects before they get published?
 Become a friend.